-Career Services available on an individual and small group basis include: skill assessment, self-assessment, career exploration, resume building, interviewing practice, Career Readiness Certification, job search assistance and basic computer training for the workplace.
+Career Services available on an individual and small group basis include: skill assessment, self-assessment, career exploration, resume building, interviewing practice, job search assistance and basic computer training for the workplace.

-Also available in the Job and Career Preparation Labs are a variety of workshops that focus on improving both personal and professional skills.
+Also available in the Career Readiness Labs are a variety of workshops that focus on improving personal and professional skills, including soft skills.
 Topics include: public speaking, problem solving, creative thinking, money management, effective communication, self-assessment, conflict resolution, resume and job application.

-Job and Career Preparation Fee Waiver Guidelines
+Fee Waiver Guidelines

-Participants may be eligible for tuition and fee waiver if they meet at least one of the following criteria: unemployed; or received notification of a pending layoff; or working and eligible for the Federal Earned Income Tax Credit (FEIT); or working and earning wages at or below 200 percent of the federal poverty guideline.
+Participants may be eligible for tuition and fee waiver if they meet at least one of the following criteria: unemployed; or received notification of a pending layoff; or working and eligible for the Federal Earned Income Tax Credit (FEIT); or working and earning wages at or below 200 percent of the federal poverty guideline (underemployed).